astropy/asdf-astropy/docs/asdf-astropy/migrating.rst

 as an additional dependency to their package.

 This is because when the `asdf-astropy` package is installed, it will automatically be used by `asdf` when serializing and deserializing `astropy` objects.
-This is occurs seamlessly because the interface used by `asdf-astropy` to extend `asdf` is given preference over the one used by `~astropy.io.misc.asdf` (which is currently depreciated).
+This occurs seamlessly because the interface used by `asdf-astropy` to extend `asdf` is given preference over the one used by `~astropy.io.misc.asdf` (which is currently deprecated).

 .. note::